 What Is Baby Doge Coin?

-Baby Dogecoin is a crypto asset created by the online Dogecoin community.
-According to its website, “Baby Doge seeks to impress his father by showing his new, improved transaction speeds and adorableness.”
+Baby doge coin — “doge” being an farcical misspelling of “dog” — is a crypto asset created by the online dogecoin community.
+According to its website, “Baby Doge seeks to impress his father by showing his new improved transaction speeds and adorableness.”

 Baby Doge Coin Advantages Over Other Cryptocurrencies

-Some have made the argument that Baby Doge compares favorably to Dogecoin in that Dogecoin has no cap on its coin supply.
-However, a coin with no practical utility and a cap of 420 quadrillion coins can hardly be considered scarce.
-Bitcoin, for example, has true scarcity — Its cap is 21 billion coins, over 18 billion of which are already circulating.
+Some have made the argument that baby doge compares favorably to dogecoin in that dogecoin has no cap on its coin supply.
+However, a coin with no practical utility and a cap of 420 quadrillion coins can hardly be considered scarce — even after nearly half have been burned.
+Bitcoin, for example, has true scarcity — its cap is 21 billion coins, over 19 billion of which are already circulating.

-For now, it appears that the only advantage Baby Doge has over other cryptocurrencies is the loyal community that has sprung up around it.
+For now, it appears that the only advantage baby doge has over other cryptocurrencies is the loyal community that has sprung up around it.
 With no real-world utility for the coin so far, all of its value lies in its appeal as a meme coin.
-Of course, Baby Doge is currently trading for just $0.000000003167.
-That means you can make a speculative purchase of over 630 million coins and risk just $2 — the minimum purchase Coinbase allows.
+Of course, baby doge is currently trading for just $0.000000001229.
+That means you can make a speculative purchase of 1,627,339,300 coins and risk just $2.

 Why Did It Spike?

-Baby Dogecoin spiked for the same reason as its father: Elon Musk.
+Baby doge coin spiked for the same reason as its father, dogecoin: Elon Musk.
 In July 2021, the Tesla CEO posted a tweet, hinting at the token: